ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

-A consequence of limiting the number of participants (Attesters or Issuers) in Privacy Pass deployments for meaningful privacy is that it forces concentrated centralization amongst those participants.{
+A consequence of limiting the number of participants (Attesters or Issuers) in Privacy Pass deployments for meaningful privacy is that it forces concentrated centralization amongst those participants.
-{?CENTRALIZATION=I-D.nottingham-avoiding-internet-centralization}} discusses
+{{?CENTRALIZATION=I-D.nottingham-avoiding-internet-centralization}} discusses
 several ways in which this might be mitigated.
 For example, a multi-stakeholder governance model could be established to determine what candidate participants are fit to operate as participants in a Privacy Pass deployment.
 This is